|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 7: To Dunhuang, Ten-Thousand-Buddha Gorge

 After breakfast, we drive to the historical city of Dunhuang where we will have lunch.
-Later we explore Crescent Lake, a natural wonder of the Gobi Desert where you can ride a Bactrian camel or slide down the massive sand dunes.
+Later we explore Crescent Lake, a natural wonder of the Gobi Desert where you can slide down the massive sand dunes.
 The contrast between the golden sand hill and the blue lake are breathtaking.

 Day 8: Mogao Grottos, Train to Turpan